patricktrainer/patricktrainer.github.io/content/posts/Emotional-Debt.md

 ---
- 	layout: post
+date: '2021-01-01'
+draft: false
+tags: '[]'
 title: Emotional-Debt
- 	date: 2021-01-01
- 	draft: false
- 	tags: []
 ---

+# Emotional-Debt

-# Emotional-Debt# Emotional Debt
+# Emotional Debt
 Created: April 17, 2020 9:43 PM
 URL: https://news.ycombinator.com/item?id=22875923
 > I saw some TV show where some guy said he flew more than a hundred missions in the Air Force and was shot at in all of them.